Welcome to Fairlee, VT

 One of the New Hampshire grants, Fairlee was chartered by Governor Benning Wentworth on September 9, 1761.
 It was first settled in 1766.

-Our Town logo represents the "Aunt Sally", a steamboat built by area resident Samuel Morey: pioneer inventor of the steam and gas engine.
-Samuel Morey successfully operated the steamboat on Lake Morey and the Connecticut River in 1793.
-Making over 4000 experiments, this early scientist patented an internal combustion engine in 1826 that anticipated the age of the motorcar and airplane.
+Our Town logo represents the Aunt Sally, a boat built by area resident Samuel Morey that was powered by an internal combustion engine he designed, built, and had patented in 1826.
+Samuel Morey successfully operated steamboats on Lake Morey and the Connecticut River, beginning in 1793.
+In addition to conducting over 4000 experiments and receiving 20 patents, this early scientist’s internal combustion engine anticipated the age of the motorcar and airplane.

 Fairlee has two scenic lakes: Lake Morey and Lake Fairlee, both with long and interesting histories.
 With a year-round population of 988 as of the 2020 census, Fairlee becomes a lively resort community in the summer, its population swelling with generations of summer residents and children attending camp, as they have for over 100 years.